 The Oncology Department & MOCA

-UZA’s MOCA and oncology teams consist out of 9 nurses, 11 doctors, 7 scientists, 4 research assistants, 2 paramedics, 4 psychologists and 15 administrative assistants.
+UZA’s MOCA and oncology teams consist out of 13 dedicated nurse consultants, 13 doctors, 7 scientists, 13 research assistants, 3 paramedics, 5 psychologists and 18 administrative assistants.
 The team provides services and treatment to about 65,000 patients on an annual basis.

 MOCA or the Multi-disciplinary Oncological Center Antwerp was founded in 2003 within UZA.
 MOCA is a horizontal structure in a vertical organised hospital with the objective to increase the quality of oncology care.
 It started in 2003 with the nationwide registration of Oncology patience and multi-departmental meetings.

-Today it’s a complete support group incorporating 11 oncology clusters; dermatology, digestive oncology, head and neck cancer, musculo-skeletal oncology, endocrinology, neuro-oncology, gynaecology & breast cancer, thoracic oncology, haematology, uro-oncology, and paediatric oncology.
+Today it’s a complete support group incorporating 12 oncology clusters; dermatology, digestive oncology, head and neck cancer, musculo-skeletal oncology, endocrinology, neuro-oncology, gynaecology & breast cancer, thoracic oncology, haematology, uro-oncology, NET and paediatric oncology.